Summer 2018 Program:

 Admission requirements for the Summer University Program of The Indian University of North America, a partnership between Crazy Horse Memorial Foundation and the University of South Dakota, are as follows:

-For 2017, up to thirty two qualified students and eight alternates will be selected by an admission committee comprised of representatives from Crazy Horse Memorial and the University of South Dakota.
-The Application Deadline is April 14, 2017.
+For 2018, up to 32 qualified students and eight alternates will be selected by an admission committee comprised of representatives from Crazy Horse Memorial and the University of South Dakota.
+The Application Deadline is April 13, 2018.

 It's hard to explain how amazing of an experience Crazy Horse was.
 I learned critical skills for succeeding in college, as well as making memories and meeting people I will never forget.
 This experience changed my life completely and I wish I could go back and do it all over again.
 Ashley Ambriz, Navajo, Colorado, Summer 2014 participant